-Thanks to celebrities such as Paris Hilton, the idea of pigs as pets is becoming popular.
+The idea of pigs as pets is becoming popular thanks to celebrities such as Paris Hilton.
 There are some definite advantages to raising a pig as a pet, but there are also several factors that you should be aware of.

-Do pigs make good pets?
-Pigs can make great pets because they are highly social and highly intelligent.
-However, that same intelligence can also cause problems because pigs can get easily bored and destructive.
+Pigs can make great pets at home because they are highly social and highly intelligent.
+A pet pig can live up to 20 years, as long as it’s treated with proper care.
+Many pet pig breeds enjoy cuddling and being petted but only if they’re comfortable with you.
+However, pigs can also get easily bored and destructive.
 Pigs tend to be very domineering.
 When fully grown, hogs are very heavy and can be difficult to manage.

 Still, it’s hard to resist a piglet.
 Piglets are super cute and adorable.
 If only they would stay that small.